Florida flood insurance

 “Anywhere it can rain, it can flood.” – FEMA

 But there’s a better and more affordable way to protect your home from floods.
-With Kin, you can simply add flood insurance to your policy as an endorsement.
-We crunched the numbers, and we can help about 71 percent of Florida homeowners save more than they would with a National Flood Insurance Program policy.
+With Kin, you can simply add flood coverage to your policy as an endorsement.
+We crunched the numbers, and we can help about 71% of Florida homeowners save more than they would with an NFIP policy

 • There’s no waiting period for your flood coverage to take effect.